Mahers7/Mahers7.github.io/README.md

   [Sameeha Mittwali](https://sameeham.github.io/)

-  To know more about our python course  you can cheak [here!](https://erez.weizmann.ac.il/apx/f?p=186:30:::NO::pid,pprev:14800,14473), and the course repository you can find [here!](https://github.com/szabgab/wis-python-course-2024-04?tab=readme-ov-file)
+  To know more about our python course  you can check [here!](https://erez.weizmann.ac.il/apx/f?p=186:30:::NO::pid,pprev:14800,14473), and the course repository you can find [here!](https://github.com/szabgab/wis-python-course-2024-04?tab=readme-ov-file)

-  My page for the assignments you can find [here!](https://github.com/Mahers7/Python_assignments)
+  My assignments page you can find [here!](https://github.com/Mahers7/Python_assignments)